ARCHIVED-mean-stack/session-3/README.md

 ##Homework

-1. add a image gallery viewer to last week's homework
+1. add a image gallery viewer to last week's homework using the DOM scripting methods discussed in class.
-2. add a gulp-based workflow to last week's homework
+2. add a gulp-based workflow to last week's homework.
+Include sass compiling, source map creation and browser sync.

 ##Reading